peterkmissionready/Mission3-Task6-7/README.md

 This should install 4 packages required to host localhost:3000/ on the server, the answer to Task 7.

 4. Type
-`npm install supertest mocha chai --save-dev` on terminal.
+`npm install -D jest` on terminal.
-This should install SuperTest, Mocha and Chai required to perform unit testing on local server running at http://localhost:3000/risk, the answer to Task 6.
+This should install jest required to perform unit testing on local directory, the answer to Task 6.

-5. Edit package.json (which was created after you first typed `npm install...` so that the "scripts" variable will look like the following:
+5. Edit package.json (which was created after you first typed `npm install...`) so that the "scripts" variable will look like the following:

 `...
 "scripts": {
 	"start": "node index.js",
-	"test": "mocha"
+	"test": "jest"
 },
 ...`